 RESPONSIBILITIES OF WINNERS.
 Each student who accepts a Sigma Delta Pi Undergraduate Study Abroad Award MUST commit to consistent class attendance and participation during the period studying abroad as afforded by this awards program.

-Awardees unable to undertake the study abroad provided by the scholarship or stipend must inform the National Office immediately and will return any funding received from Sigma Delta Pi.
-If the awardees fail to inform the National Office by May 15, 2022 and in sufficient time to award their scholarship or stipend to another student, understanding that arrangements have already been made for funding their study abroad, they will be required to reimburse Sigma Delta Pi for the cost of their award.
+Awardees unable to undertake the study abroad provided by the stipend must inform the National Office immediately and will return any funding received from Sigma Delta Pi.
+If the awardees fail to inform the National Office by May 15, 2023 and in sufficient time to award their stipend to another student, understanding that arrangements have already been made for funding their study abroad, they will be required to reimburse Sigma Delta Pi for the cost of their award.

-If the Chair of the Undergraduate Summer Scholarship Competition and/or a judging committee member is also a chapter adviser, then their chapter is eligible for no more than one (1) undergraduate summer scholarship or stipend.
+If the Chair of the Undergraduate Study Abroad Award Program and/or a judging committee member is also a chapter adviser, then their chapter is eligible for no more than one (1) undergraduate stipend.
 An exception may be made if 1) the number of applicants is less than the number of available awards and/or 2) the President, in consultation with the Executive Director, concludes that the quality of the applicant pool is deficient.

 THE COMPLETED APPLICATION FORM AND ALL RELATED MATERIALS